nZiben/russia-ex/README.md

 ---

 Inspiration
-This project is inspired by 「中国制霸生成器」 / china-ex, an open-source “China footprint” map by itorr.

 Implementation details, code and styling in russia-ex are written from scratch and do not reuse code or assets from china-ex.

 License